This post is also available in: Français

 Oats give a nice taste and texture to the pancakes.
 Buttermilk adds fluffiness.
 The fact to leave the oats soak overnight in the buttermilk allow to soften them.

 If you do not have buttermilk in hands, you can make your own.
-Just add 1 tbsp of lemon or white vinegar in 1 cup of milk.
+Just add 1 tablespoon of lemon or white vinegar in 1 cup of milk.
 Let it rest, at room temperature, for 10 minutes until the milk begins to curdle.
 Then it is ready to use in this recipe.

 - 2 cups rolled oats